braden808/objects-arrays-dom-ohmy/readme.md

 <h1>Objects, Arrays and DOM -- Oh my</h1>
-<p>Students will create an array of object for a character.
+<p>Students will create a 1D array of object for a character.
 Using Array and Object methods they will add values to display the character through the DOM.</p>

 <h4>Required</h4>
 <p>Tools</p>